sg2295/Sudoku-Solver/readme.md

 ## Discussion
 ### Value Ordering MAYBE INCLUDE ?
-COULD BE MOVED TO FUTURE WORK ?
+COULD BE MOVED TO FUTURE WORK ? **TODO**
-Least-constrained value was added in a previous iteration of the solution but it was found that the heuristic resulted in slightly increased runtimes, as a notable portion of the time was spent trying to order the values.
+Least-constrained value was added in a previous iteration of the solution, but it was found that the heuristic resulted in slightly increased runtimes, as a notable portion of the time was spent trying to order the values.
 This was mainly due restrictions of the implementation, requiring two parallel lists to be sorted for every decision.
 Choice of sorting algorithms did not improve this and after implementing insertion sort, which is ideal for small data sets, it was decided that this heuristic should be removed.

 ### Code Optimization TODO
 **In order for the agent to be able to solve hard Sudoku puzzles in a small timeframe, the implementation had to be optimized.
-In this capacity, the choice of data structures and algorithms used was** <------ TODODDOOD
+In this capacity, the choice of data structures and algorithms used was** <------ **TODODDOOD**

 Multi-dimensional `numpy` arrays were chosen as the main data structure to store information in the solution.
 By using a universal data type throughout the solution, the computational costs associated with conversions from one data type to another are avoided. `numpy` arrays were chosen over other alternatives, like python's `list` objects, as they provide in-built functions to iterate and manipulate their contents efficiently, like `ndenumarate`, `ndindex` and `full`.
 Additionally, the library provides a way of importing Sudoku puzzles from external files directly into a `numpy` array without the need of complex, expensive operations, aiding both code clarity and efficiency.